MicrosoftDocs/architecture-center/docs/guide/container-service-general-considerations.md

 #### Built-in IP restrictions for ingress

-Container Apps and Web App for Containers don't require virtual network integration, so they provide built-in source IP restrictions for ingress traffic.
-If you use AKS, you can leverage the [Kubernetes Service api-resource](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.24/#service-v1-core) to achieve traffic filtering.
+Container Apps and Web App for Containers provide built-in source IP restrictions for ingress traffic on individual applications.
+If you use AKS, you can leverage the [Kubernetes Service api-resource](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.24/#service-v1-core) to achieve traffic filtering on a per-app basis.

 | | Container Apps| AKS| Web App for Containers|
 |---|--|--|--|